d4rkm0de/machinec2/README.txt

 |/     \| |/     \| (_______/ |/     \|  (_)   |/      \| (_______/

+MΛCHIПE IS FOR INTERNAL TESTING USE ONLY ON YOUR OWN SYSTEMS.
+I AM NOT LIABLE IF YOU ARE DUMB AND USE IT FOR BAD.

 This file will outline the web server requirements and how to install the MΛCHIПE admin panel.

 I. REQUIREMENTS